High-dynamic-range television: Displays

-TV sets with enhanced dynamic range and upscaling of existing SDR/LDR video/broadcast content with reverse tone mapping have been anticipated since early 2000s.
+TV sets with enhanced dynamic range and upscaling of existing SDR/LDR video/broadcast content with reverse tone mapping have been anticipated since the early 2000s.
 In 2016, HDR conversion of SDR video was released to market as Samsung's HDR+ (in LCD TV sets) and Technicolor SA's HDR Intelligent Tone Management.

 As of 2018, high-end consumer-grade HDR displays can achieve 1,000 cd/m2 of luminance, at least for a short duration or over a small portion of the screen, compared to 250-300 cd/m2 for a typical SDR display.

 Video interfaces that support at least one HDR Format include HDMI 2.0a, which was released in April 2015 and DisplayPort 1.4, which was released in March 2016.
-On 12 December 2016, HDMI announced that Hybrid Log-Gamma (HLG) support had been added to the HDMI 2.0b standard.
+On 12 December 2016, HDMI announced that HLG support had been added to the HDMI 2.0b standard.
 HDMI 2.1 was officially announced on 4 January 2017, and added support for Dynamic HDR, which is dynamic metadata that supports changes scene-by-scene or frame-by-frame.

 Compatibility

 As of 2020, no display is capable of rendering the full range of brightness and color of HDR formats.
-A display is called an HDR display if it can accept HDR content and map them to its display characteristics, so the HDR logo only provides information about content compatibility and not display capability.
+A display is called an HDR display if it can accept HDR content and map it to its display characteristics, so the HDR logo only provides information about content compatibility and not display capability.

 Displays that use global dimming, such as most edge-lit LED displays, cannot display the advanced contrast of HDR content.
 Some displays implement local dimming technologies, such as OLED and full-array LED-backlighting, to more properly display advanced contrast.

 Certifications

 VESA DisplayHDR

-The DisplayHDR standard from VESA is an attempt to make the differences in HDR specifications easier to understand for consumers, with standards mainly used in computer monitors and laptops.
+The DisplayHDR standard from VESA is an attempt to make the differences in HDR specifications easier for consumers to understand.
+The standard is mainly used in computer monitors and laptops.
 VESA defines a set of HDR levels; all of them must support HDR10, but not all are required to support 10-bit displays.
 DisplayHDR is not an HDR format, but a tool to verify HDR formats and their performance on a given monitor.
 The most recent standard is DisplayHDR 1400, which was introduced in September 2019, with monitors supporting it released in 2020.
 DisplayHDR 1000 and DisplayHDR 1400 are primarily used in professional work like video editing.
-Monitors with DisplayHDR 500 or DisplayHDR 600 certification provide a noticeable improvement over SDR displays, and are more often used for general computing and gaming.
+Monitors with DisplayHDR 500 or DisplayHDR 600 certification provide a noticeable improvement over SDR displays and are more often used for general computing and gaming.